joshcough/HaskellStarter/README.md

     * Executables
   * Building libraries and executables
   * Running tests
+  * Cabal update

 ### Specifying a Library

+A cabal file can only have one library (but you're not required to have one).

     library
       hs-source-dirs: src

       exposed-modules:
         HaskellStarter.Github

+      other-modules:
         HaskellStarter.Util

       build-depends: